-Educational Stability for Foster Care Youth in Pennsylvania
+Educational Stability for Children and Youth in Foster Care

 In December 2015, the Every Student Succeeds Act (ESSA) reauthorized the Elementary and Secondary Education Act of 1965 (ESEA).
-Protections for foster care youth found under ESEA, as amended by ESSA, aim to enhance collaboration and align both education and child welfare systems to improve educational outcomes for foster care students.
-For the first time, ESSA embeds in federal education law provisions that promote school stability and success for youth in foster care.
+Protections for students in foster care found under ESEA, as amended by ESSA, aim to enhance collaboration and align both education and child welfare systems to improve educational outcomes.
+For the first time, ESSA embeds federal education law provisions that promote school stability and success for children and youth in foster care.

-Children in or entering foster care frequently change schools which is disruptive to their education and makes it difficult for these children to develop supportive relationships with teachers or peers.
-Unplanned school changes may be associated with delays in children’s academic progress, leaving highly mobile students potentially more likely to fall behind their less mobile peers academically.
+Children and youth in or entering foster care frequently change schools, which is disruptive to their education and makes it difficult to develop supportive relationships with teachers, peers and relationships within their communities.
+Unplanned school changes may be associated with delays in children’s academic progress, leaving highly mobile students more likely to fall behind their less mobile peers.

-ESSA amends the ESEA to include educational stability for foster care youth exclusively under Title I, Part A. The Title I educational stability provisions for foster care youth were required to be implemented within one year of the federal law’s passage, or, December 10, 2016.
+ESSA amends the ESEA to include educational stability for children and youth in foster care exclusively under Title I, Part A. Title I educational stability provisions for students in foster care were required to be implemented within one year of the federal law’s passage on Dec.
+10, 2016.

-The Pennsylvania Department of Education (PDE), the Pennsylvania Department of Human Services (DHS) and the Center for Schools and Communities (CSC) are working together in order to promote school stability and success for foster care youth.
+Pennsylvania Department of Education, Pennsylvania Department of Human Services, and Center for Schools and Communities are working together in order to promote school stability and success for children and youth in foster care.

 Youth Development Managing Coordinator and Pennsylvania State Education Agency Point of Contact